kfogel/mailaprop/README.md

 but below, the second one could not have been autofilled:

         To: J. Random <jrandom@jrandom.com>, Victoria O'Hara <vickyh@foo.bar>

+This is only a minor bug, since the workaround is so easy and I tend to want my addresses on their own lines anyway.
+Still, I would welcome a patch to fix this.

 **Reloading the completion database:**